 CMS Fully Qualifies eviCore’s Clinical Decision Support Tool

-QPID Health parent company eviCore healthcare has announced that its clinical decision support (CDS) solution is among only 7 receiving “full qualification” from CMS, which has mandated use of CDS for advanced imaging starting in 2019.
-The tool incorporates appropriate use criteria from Medical Guidelines, Inc., which received approval as a Provider Led Entity.
+QPID Health parent company eviCore healthcare has announced that its clinical decision support (CDS) solution is among only 7 receiving “full qualification” from CMS, which has mandated use of CDS for advanced imaging starting in 2020.
+The tool incorporates appropriate use criteria from Medical Guidelines, Inc., which also received approval as a Provider Led Entity.

 QPID Health now part of eviCore healthcare

 QPID Health joins evidence-based care leader eviCore healthcare

 eviCore healthcare, a company committed to enabling better outcomes for patients, payers and providers through advanced medical benefits management, has acquired Boston-based QPID Health.
 The combined entity will support healthcare’s shift to value-based care with advanced analytics, software and services to support payers, hospitals, physicians and patients.

 Current electronic medical record systems alone are not enough to improve quality of care.
 Data can’t just be “big” – we want the data to be “smart.”

 No one wants to return to a system reliant on manual chart-by-chart review.
 That’s not a sustainable model for clinicians practicing medicine today.

 If we want to know how many patients were discharged on anti-psychotic drugs, we can do that in the blink of an eye versus hours and hours.